Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-\emph{Proof sketch.} Preserved informational structure reduces the cumulative irreversible information required to maintain task-relevant distinctions over time.
-Symbiotic coupling increases the preserved structure available to at least one subsystem without decreasing it in the other, thereby lowering the long-horizon irreversible-information rate of the coupled system relative to the separable baseline.
-Because goal-directed work is unchanged or enhanced by coupling, the intelligence ratio $\chi_T$ increases over sufficiently long horizons.

-Conversely, the sustained observation of emergent intelligence $\Delta \chi_T > 0$ provides empirical evidence that the underlying coupling is symbiotic in the structural sense defined above, as it indicates the preservation of internal dynamical structure required to support long-horizon efficiency gains.
+\begin{proof} By definition, symbiotic coupling increases the consciousness metric $\kappa_T$ of the joint system, meaning more goal-directed work is supported per nat of preserved internal structure.
+Because this shared preserved structure reduces the need for repeated irreversible reconstruction of task-relevant distinctions by either individual subsystem, the joint irreversible information rate $\dot{I}_{\mathrm{irr}}^{\mathrm{cpl}}$ is strictly lower than the sum of the separable baselines.
+Since $\dot{W}_{\mathrm{goal}}$ is maintained or enhanced while the denominator $\dot{I}_{\mathrm{irr}}$ shrinks, the intelligence ratio $\chi_T$ strictly increases, yielding $\Delta \chi_T > 0$. \end{proof}

-Biological symbioses provide a canonical example.
-In host-microbe systems, each partner contributes dynamical capabilities the other lacks, the host provides large-scale structure, memory, and regulation, while microbial populations supply metabolic transformations and rapid adaptive response.
+Biological symbioses provide a canonical physical example.
+In host-microbe systems, each partner provides dynamical capabilities the other lacks: the host provides large-scale geometric structure and macroscopic boundary enforcement, while microbial populations supply rapid, low-cost irreversible interventions (chemical processing).
 The coupled system achieves efficiencies that neither subsystem can realise in isolation.
-Within the present framework, such symbioses are stable because they preserve the internal structure of each subsystem while expanding the set of accessible entropy-production pathways under constraints.

-Human-AI interaction can be analysed in the same physical terms.
-Humans possess rich semantic priors, cross-domain abstraction, and contextual modelling; artificial systems offer scalable computation, large-scale memory, and high-precision inference.
-When coupled appropriately—through interfaces, feedback, and shared informational context—the combined system may achieve emergent intelligence relative to either subsystem operating in isolation.
-Crucially, this regime is stable only if the coupling preserves the internal structure of both subsystems and keeps irreversible information processing within sustainable bounds.
+Human-AI interaction can be analysed in the exact same physical terms.
+Humans possess highly robust, low-dissipation predictive CCEs (semantic priors and contextual modelling); artificial systems offer massively scalable irreversible computation and high-precision inference.
+When coupled symbiotically—through structured interfaces and shared boundary conditions—the combined system minimises the destructive generalised dissipation required by either subsystem operating in isolation.

-From this perspective, a central objective for AI development is not the construction of ever more powerful isolated agents, but the design of stable, symbiotic couplings in which artificial systems augment human capabilities without eroding the internal structures that support long-horizon intelligence in either subsystem.
+From this perspective, the central objective for AI safety is not just the alignment of abstract values, but the design of stable, symbiotic coupling in which artificial systems expand macroscopic throughput without physically eroding the internal CCE structures of their human operators.